matanio/matanio/README.md

 ### Hi 👋

-I'm Matan - a Software Engineer based in New Zealand.
+I'm Matan - a Software Engineer and recent graduate from the University of Auckland.

-The TLDR?
-I like to build things.

-Here you'll find the projects, experiments and packages that I've built so far.
+I like to build things — here you'll find the projects, experiments and packages that I've built so far.